Linked Data HomeData DescriptionLinking MethodGet Data

 We use the Social Security applications file (SS-5) combined with the death records file to link individuals to the censuses.
 For each Social Security Number, multiple entries may exist due to changes or replacements of SSNs or because of corrections to the information.
 To fully leverage the available information, all recorded first names, last names, birth dates, birthplaces, and parents' names are employed in the linking process.
 The linking procedure is similar to that used for census-to-census linking, modified to account for the lack of household contextual information (stage 2 linking) and for variables not present in the Social Security records.

 The linking process distinguishes between men, never-married women, and ever-married women.
-For men and ever-married women, linking is based on last names, while for never-married women, the father's last name is employed as the maiden name.
+For men and never-married women, linking is based on last names.
+For ever-married women, the father's last name is employed as the maiden name to enable links to the woman's pre-married state.
 Separate training datasets are used for each group.
-A potential match universe is established in the census by blocking on birthplace, sex, birth year, first and last name.
+A potential match universe is established in the census by blocking on birthplace, sex, birth year, first and last/maiden name.
 Only potential matches with first and last name Jaro-Winkler similarity scores exceeding 0.80 are considered.
 Characteristics of the individual in the NUMIDENT to be linked are compared to those of potential matches in the census.
 The comparison features include age, race, similarity scores of first name, last name, mother and father names, as well as the distance between the birthplace and the state of residence.
-We train a machine learning algorithm to generates scores for each potential match based on the aforementioned features.
+We train a machine learning algorithm to generate scores for each potential match based on the features described above.
 To establish confident links, we employ two thresholds.
 Potential matches with scores that exceed the first threshold are kept.
 Among those, scores of most probable and second-most probable matches are compared and the ratio of those matches must be greater than the second threshold.

 Underlying NUMIDENT Data